Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Results

 \subsection{Higher-order response functions}

-The procedure that has been applied above to the derivation of $M$-th order response functions with $M\le 3$ is general, and can also be applied to higher-order response functions.
+The procedure that has been applied above to the derivation of $M$-th order response functions with $M\le 3$ is general and can also be applied to higher-order response functions.
 It consists of the following steps:

-$(1)$ Calculation of the function $g^{(e)}g^{(v)}$, which corresponds, up to a multiplicative constant, to the result obtained within the FC approximation.
-The calculation of the electronic part $g^{(e)}$ is straightforward\cite{Hamm2011}.
-As to the vibrational component $g^{(v)}$, one can use the general solution provided in Ref. \onlinecite{Quintela22a} [Eq.
+$(1)$ Calculation of the function $g_{jk\dots}^{(e)}g_{jk\dots}^{(v,\alpha)}$, which corresponds, up to a multiplicative constant, to the result obtained within the FC approximation.
+The calculation of the electronic part $g_{jk\dots}^{(e)}$ is straightforward\cite{Hamm2011}.
+As to the vibrational component $g_{jk\dots}^{(v,\alpha)}$, one can use the general solution provided in Ref. \onlinecite{Quintela22a} [Eq.
 (72)].
-In fact, the response functions corresponding to a Feynman diagram where all the interactions occur on the left side can be expressed in a simpler form as $g^{(v)}\equiv e^{f}$, where
+In fact, the response functions corresponding to $\alpha=0$ and to a Feynman diagram where all interactions occur on the left side can be expressed as $g_{jk\dots}^{(v)}\equiv e^{f}$, where